 \subsection{Structure of the galaxy models}

-JASMINE2 works in cylindrical coordinates $(R,\varphi,z)$, with the symmetry axis of the models aligned with the $z$-axis.
-In full generality, we consider models composed by $N$ different stellar density distributions $\rhoi (R,z)$, of total mass $\Mstari$, so that the total stellar density $\rhostar$ and the total stellar mass $\Mstar$ of the system are given respectively by
+We adopt cylindrical coordinates $(R,\varphi,z)$, with the symmetry axis of the models aligned with the $z$-axis.
+In full generality, we consider models composed of $N$ different stellar density distributions $\rhoi (R,z)$, of total mass $\Mstari$, so that the total stellar density $\rhostar$ and the total stellar mass $\Mstar$ of the system are given respectively by

 From now on, sums over $i$ indicate sums over the $N$ stellar components.
-We assume that each $\rhoi$ is made of a Simple Stellar Population \citep[see e.g.][]{renz-buz86,mar05}, i.e. by stars of the same age, chemical composition, Initial Mass Function, and in particular the same mass-to-light ratio $\mtoli$.
-Therefore, the total stellar distribution $\rhostar$ can be considered a multiple stellar population; the luminosity density and the total luminosity of each stellar component can be written respectively as
+We assume that each $\rhoi$ is made of a simple stellar population \citep[see e.g.][]{renz-buz86,mar05}, i.e. by stars of the same age, chemical composition, initial mass function, and in particular the same mass-to-light ratio $\mtoli$.
+Therefore, the total stellar distribution $\rhostar$ can be considered a composite stellar population; the luminosity density and the total luminosity of each stellar component can be written respectively as

 so that